Art 6

 Philosophy Statement

 Math 6 includes the study of the principles of mathematics.
 Through the study of math, learners are given an opportunity to explore and understand the orderly and systematic world that God created.
 They will become aware of the profound influence of math in their lives.
-The Saxon method of mathematical learning is like a vortex, where outcomes are taught and then reviewed consistently throughout the school year; it doesn’t give students permission to forget what they’ve learned.
 Relating the study of math to what the learners already know will help them see the practical side of mathematics and its relevance in daily situations.
 Students learn math in relevant contexts and engage in meaningful activities.
-Students are encouraged to appreciate mathematics as an endeavour that leads to practical impact on their own lives and on society as a whole.
+They are encouraged to appreciate mathematics as an endeavour that leads to practical impact on their own lives and on society as a whole.

 Pre-requisite(s):